ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS exotic crops.md

 ### Elder Berry
 The Elder Berry is named after the real life elderberry.
 The effects of this berry, on the other hand, are not equivalent to the uses of the real fruit.

-The berry itself would provide a new effect called Knowledge, an effect would roll loot tables twice (three times, four times, etc. based on level) for ores and mobs.
+The berry itself would provide a new effect called Knowledge, an effect would roll loot tables twice (3×, 4×, etc. based on level) for ores and mobs.
 It has additional effect of increasing the amount of EXP gained from mining blocks and killing mobs (by 2×, 3×, etc. based on level).

+You would obtain the seeds (called Elder Seeds) for it by finding Suspicious Vines that hid in tandem within the lush forest of the jungle.